rwblokzijl/Msc-thesis-EuroToken/thesis.md

 standardised system of accounting, instantaneous international transactions, etc.

-## Checkpointing: Network scalability and Off-line validation

-The personal blockchain gives us the ability to verify any transaction, and all linked transactions of a given chain.
-However as Alice's blockchain grows, the amount of processing required to validate her chain grows with it.
-To add to this, the chains of everyone she received money from should also be validated recursively, and the chains everyone they receieved money from, etc.
-The amount of blocks that need to be verified would eventually expand to include the history of everyone in the network.
+## Checkpointing

+Because of transaction finality, when Alice receives the transaction from Bob, she can rely on the finality statements, rather than having to validate the chain of everyone he received money from.
+This reduces the validation load to only Bob's chain.
+However this still has some issues.
+First, Bob's chain will grow larger over time, thus slowly increasing the validation load.
+Second, all this information needs to be stored by Alice until it can be delivered to Bob's validator.

 The way this problem has been solved in traditional blockchain systems is through the global blockchain and limited transactions per second.
-By having only miners or stakers maintain the whole blockchain, only a few machines have to be able to know the entire chain and store all that data.
-But this is still inherently not scalable.
+By having only miners or stakers being required to maintain the whole blockchain, only a few machines have to be able to know the entire chain and store all that data.
+But this is still inherently unscalable.

+A second issue is one of privacy, when Bob has to send Alice all of his chain for verification, Alice can derive much from this information.
+Though we would like to see methods of privatization added to perhaps conceal transfered amounts, we still need a way to minimize the information leakage to 3rd parties.

 To solve this issue of validation scalability, we define a form of checkpointing.
-Using the transaction finality, we create a checkpoint block in our chain that includes all information of the preceding blocks that is relevent to validation.
-In our case this is:
+We periodically create a checkpoint block in a users chain that , that includes a summary of the entire chain before it.
+This information is:

-1. The balance of the user at that point in the chain
+1. The total "spendable balance" at that point in the chain

-2. A trustworthy statement that all preceding transactions are final
-3. the gateway that is responsible for this wallet.
+2. The public key of the validator who is responsible for this wallet.

-A checkpoint is validated by the gateway, and is only valid once the gateway has signed it.
-A gateway will only sign the bock if the all information is present:

-1. The entire chain of the user until their last checkpoint
-2. The entire chain of any user they received money from, starting at the transaction, and ending at their last checkpoint with their gateway.

-All these blocks int the users chain have to conform to the following criteria:

-1. All standard TrustChain invariants are maintained
-2. The total of all sending blocks do not spend more than the balance of the last checkpoint.
-3. All blocks that receive money from other chains have an associated "statement of transaciton finality" from their gateway.
-(TODO: explain in detail in last chapter)
+3. A statement that the validator has received all blocks before this point

+Alice now knows the blocks that are already stored by the validator.
+When Alice is receiving money from Bob, she only requires Bob's blocks down to the his last checkpoint.

+## Deferred validation, conflict resolution and off-line transactions

+The EuroToken system has the intentional distinction between transactions and their finalisation.
+Because of this, transactions only require a direct connection between users.
+In theory, this allows to transact off-line, if theyr are willing to risk that a conflicting block already exists in the gateway.
+Of course, the  transfer of funds depends on the trustworthiness of the sending party.

+In this section we demonstrate a few ways of interacting with the system that allows for different risk exposure for both parties.

+### On-line transactions

+When users are connected to the internet, a real life interaction can easily combine the finalisation step with the transaction, only transferring goods or services once the transaction is finalised.
+We envision this as the default way for users to interact, especially for large transactions, and transactions with strangers.

+### Off-line transactions

+Since money only becomes spendable after finalisation, the receiving user is the one that will lose funds when a double spend happens.
+To lower the risk and damage of this, certain systems might be put in place.
+For this, we build on the fact that transactions are always signed by both parties.
+This makes sure that a proof of double-spending always exists, and is obtained no later than the finalisation attempt.

+A way to ensure a user that they will receive the funds is by allowing senders to register their identity with their validator.
+The validator would sign a statement that the identity of the sender is known and that they will take legal action in the event of a double spend.
+This then optionally allows the validator to accept the risk of the double spend.
+The validator would then sign a transaction with the receiver to invalidate the funds from the sender, and transfer them from the validator.
+The validator will then pursue legal action against the sender for fraud.

+In the meantime the validator could not allowing the sender to perform online transactions and checkpoints until they first settle the double spent funds.
+The details of what is both technically and legally possible here is a good candidate for future research.

+## Regulation of validators

 # Implementation